Tejas08-hub/RTL-to-GDSII-Internship-Labs/Module_01_RTL_Design_and_IP_Integration/38_Timing Analysis of GCD(Greatest common diviser) using OpenSTA/Readme.md

 ## Overview

 This project demonstrates **Static Timing Analysis (STA)** of a synthesized **Greatest Common Divisor (GCD)** hardware design using **OpenSTA**.
-The RTL is written in **Verilog HDL**, synthesized using **Yosys**, and analyzed using the **OSU018 Standard Cell Library** under different clock constraints.
+The RTL is developed in **Verilog HDL**, synthesized using **Yosys**, and analyzed using the **OSU018 Standard Cell Library** under different timing constraints (10 ns and 5 ns).

-The objective of this project is to understand how setup and hold timing are verified after synthesis and how changing the clock period affects timing closure.
+The objective is to understand setup and hold timing analysis, identify critical paths, and observe how clock constraints affect the timing performance of a digital design.

 ---

 # Introduction

-Static Timing Analysis (STA) is one of the most important stages in the digital ASIC design flow.
-Instead of simulating every possible input combination, STA mathematically verifies all timing paths in a digital circuit.
+Static Timing Analysis (STA) is an important verification stage in the ASIC design flow.
+Unlike simulation, STA mathematically analyzes every timing path in the circuit to verify whether data propagates correctly between sequential elements without violating setup or hold requirements.

-In this project, the synthesized GCD hardware is analyzed using OpenSTA to verify:
+In this project, OpenSTA is used to verify the timing of a synthesized GCD hardware module by generating setup and hold timing reports under different clock periods.

-- Setup Timing
-- Hold Timing
-- Critical Paths
-- Slack
-- Timing Violations

-The analysis is performed for two different clock periods:

-- **10 ns**
-- **5 ns**

-allowing comparison of the design performance under relaxed and aggressive timing constraints.

 ---

 # What is GCD?

-The **Greatest Common Divisor (GCD)** is the largest positive integer that divides two integers without leaving a remainder.
+The **Greatest Common Divisor (GCD)** is the largest positive integer that divides two numbers without leaving a remainder.

-Example:
+### Example

 ```
 GCD(48,18)=6
 ```

-because
+Because

 ```
 48 = 6 × 8